teelur/budget-board-docs/docs/setting-up/index.md

 ## Create your login

-When you first connect to Budget Board, create an account by selecting `Register Here` at the bottom of the login box.
+When you first connect to Budget Board, create an account by clicking `Register Here` at the bottom of the login box.

 :::note
-If you've configured an email sender in your compose file, check your email for a confirmation link before you can log in.
+If you've configured an email sender in your compose file, check your email for a confirmation link before logging in.
 :::

 ## Add accounts